eclipse-kura/kura/docs/cloud-platform/kura-azure.md

 - **republish.mqtt.birth.cert.on.gps.lock** - should be set `false` to avoid sending additional messages on GPS position lock
 - **republish.mqtt.birth.cert.on.modem.detect** - should be set `false` to avoid sending additional messages on cellular modem update
 - **enable.default.subscriptions** - should be set `false` to avoid subscriptions on Kura control topics for cloud-to-device
-- **birth.cert.policy** - should be set `Disable publishing` to avoid sending additional device profile messages on MQTT connect
 - **payload.encoding** - should be set to `Simple JSON`

 The screen capture shown below displays the default settings for the CloudService.